nborrmann/jodel_api/README.md

 - max of 60 new account registrations from one IP per half hour
 - max of 200 (?) votes (possibly also post creations?) in an unknown time frame

+They also hand out perma-bans if you overdo it.